NRXP; NRXPW Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies NRx Pharmaceuticals, Inc. Investors of Class Action and Lead Plaintiff Deadline: March 21, 2022

 NEW YORK, Jan.
-20, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against NRx Pharmaceuticals, Inc. ("NRx" or the "Company") (NASDAQ: NRXP) (NASDAQ: NRXPW) on behalf of purchasers of NRx securities between June 1, 2021 and November 4, 2021, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/nrxp.
+24, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against NRx Pharmaceuticals, Inc. (“NRx” or the “Company”) ( NRXP; NRXPW) on behalf of purchasers of NRx securities between June 1, 2021 and November 4, 2021, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/nrxp.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.